rec0vv/Car-Counter-/README.md

 contourpy, cycler, fonttools, kiwisolver, lazy-loader – Backend and helper libraries for plotting and rendering

 **Features**
-🎯 Real-Time Object Detection using YOLOv8 (Ultralytics) 📷 Image & Video Processing with OpenCV, Scikit-Image, and Pillow 📊 Data Analysis & Visualization using Pandas, Seaborn, and Matplotlib 🧠 Deep Learning Framework powered by PyTorch with TorchVision and TorchAudio support ⚙️ Lightweight & Modular design with Hydra & OmegaConf configuration 🛠️ Built-in Tracking & Filtering via FilterPy and LAP 📈 Performance Monitoring using TQDM and Psutil
-📦 Flexible Config & Dependency Management with YAML, Filelock, and FSSpec 🔬 Scientific Computing Ready with SciPy, SymPy, and NumPy 💡 Easily Extendable with support for plugins and advanced parsing
+1. Real-Time Object Detection using YOLOv8 (Ultralytics)

+2. Image & Video Processing with OpenCV, Scikit-Image, and Pillow

+3. Data Analysis & Visualization using Pandas, Seaborn, and Matplotlib

+4. Deep Learning Framework powered by PyTorch with TorchVision and TorchAudio support

 **Result Snippet**
 ![image](https://github.com/user-attachments/assets/6a4040a4-4a24-488c-ab18-5806e675c65f)